Icon showing the role of digital tools in facility management, part of an SFG20 product showcase or blog article.

 By automating and streamlining workplace management processes, IWMS helps organisations reduce manual effort, minimise errors and increase overall productivity.

-IWMS can help look across the whole cost base of a building and a wider property portfolio, enabling organisations to identify and capitalise on cost-saving opportunities through better resource utilisation, preventative maintenance and energy management.
+Where IWMS either has connectivity to an organisation’s finance software or cost data is captured, it can help look across the whole cost base of a building and a wider property portfolio.
+This enables organisations to identify and capitalise on cost-saving opportunities through better resource utilisation, preventative maintenance and energy management.

 IWMS solutions include features that help organisations monitor and manage their environmental footprint, supporting their sustainability initiatives and reducing carbon emissions.